 Buy your Barcelona City Pass for 65 €

 Incl. the Sagrada Familia, Park Guell, Hop-on Hop-off bus and Aerobus

 In 1883, following the neo-Gothic project begun by Francesc de Villar, Gaudí aimed to build a "cathedral of the 20th century" that would model the exuberance of nature.

 It is therefore a project radically different from that of Villar that proposes a 31 year old Gaudí in 1883.
 It foresees the construction of a temple with the architecture resulting from his personal imagination consisting of five aisles, a window, an apse, an exterior ambulatory, three facades and eighteen towers, twelve to symbolize the apostles, four for the evangelists (135 meters high), For the Virgin Mary (127.5 meters topped by the Morning Star) and the highest (172.5 meters) in the center to symbolize Jesus Christ.

 With this project the church becomes much larger than originally planned and its symbolism is totally reimagined.
 Mystical religious references, the history and mysteries of the Christian faith, the stages of the life of Christ, the heavenly Jerusalem symbolizing peace ...
 His imagination and his solid liturgical knowledge, Gaudi defined a new religious architecture that will be called naturalist -modernist.
 A symbolic creativity never equaled to this day.

 The work realized during his lifetime, that is to say the façade of the Nativity, the tower of Saint Barnabé and part of the exterior wall of the apse, was declared a world heritage by Unesco in 2005.

-The basilica was consecrated by Pope Benedict XVI on November 7, 2010.
+The basilica of the Sagrada Familia was consecrated by Pope Benedict XVI on November 7, 2010.